taishi8117/taishi8117.github.io/_posts/2015-10-22-ksnctf-proverb.md

 Since you can't analyze `proverb` using GDB (no read access), let's think about somehow using `/tmp` directory.

 However, although you have a write-permission, you don't have read-permission to `/tmp` directory.
-Weird.
-Started suspicious that there might be some files inside `/tmp` that leads you to capture the flag.

 ```